Director: Josephine Connolly- Schoonen, PhD, RD

 - Please click on this link to register for this class.

-- Supermarket Tour (one 2-hour session): During our walk through the supermarket, you will increase your confidence on cutting through marketing hype to select truly health-promoting foods.
+- Supermarket Tour (one 2-hour session): During our walk through the supermarket, you will increase your confidence in cutting through the marketing hype to select truly health-promoting foods.

 - Cost is $15.